 Charter cities are 1) cities which host a variety of industries and 2) implement deep economic reforms.

-Where special economic zones focus on how to improve governance on the margin, whether via tax incentives or a one stop shop (a single office where you can get all necessary permits), charter cities instead create a legal system from scratch, implementing wholesale reforms that touch every facet of commercial law.
+Where special economic zones focus on how to improve governance on the margin, whether via tax incentives or a one stop shop (a single office where you can get all necessary permits), charter cities instead create a legal system from scratch, implementing wholesale reforms that touch every facet of commerce.

 The deep reforms and multiple sources of economic activity generate sustained economic growth without continuous involvement from the host country.